Check it out you can see the deliciousness right in the picture!

 You could make this without the corn extract, and I am sure that it would be pretty but it would taste sort of tropical.

 I also used a Mexican blend cheese, for the milder flavor so you don't taste the cheese.
-I wanted a Keto Gordita that taste like corn.
+I wanted a Keto Gordita that tasted like corn.

 I used avocado oil for milder flavor.
 Olive oil would work fine but it has more of an Italian flavor.